sivachunduru/oci-landing-zones/templates/elz-exadata-workload/USER-GUIDE.md

 <!-- BEGIN_TF_DOCS -->
 ## Introduction

 This is a workload expansion template to deploy Exadata workload on top of Enterprise Landing Zone (ELZ).
-This template uses *elz-exadata=spoke* template in addition to other base templates.
+This template uses *elz-exadata-spoke* template in addition to other base templates.

 ## Pre-requisites